The Sales Process: Best Communication Practices for Every Stage

 If all goes well from prospecting to pitching, then closing the sale should be fairly straightforward.
 Jamieson describes the closing process as “entirely overrated” and sees the close as “the natural culmination to a sale that has been executed properly.”
 But even if you’ve overcome every objection during a pitch, actually closing the sale can take weeks or months depending on the product or service.
 During this time, shift your sales process to adapt to the lead’s buying process.
 Whether you’re waiting until the next week or next quarter to follow up, plan the content and frequency of your messaging appropriately.

-Get contact information for as many decision makers as you can.
+Get contact information for as many decision-makers as you can.
 It will be easier for them to reach consensus if everyone has already communicated with you.
 They will all be working from the same information.
 To keep communication efficient, send one email to your main point of contact and copy the other stakeholders.
 The email chain will keep your messaging streamlined and head off any confusion.

 To close effectively, Calvert uses deadlines to communicate a sense of urgency in her emails — an approach that “minimizes the number of continuances and keeps things flowing,” she explains.
 Calvert suggests using boilerplate language like: “Prices and deliverables are good through ___ and proposal may be subject to different terms after this deadline,” to build a sense of urgency that can put you over the top.

 Effective closing communication also enlists the stakeholder’s own imagination in appealing to their pride.
 During the closing phase, keep your messaging focused on the company’s future.
 Try and get stakeholders to imagine their company with your service.
-At the point of decision they should be disappointed about the present — their company without your service.
+At the point of decision, they should be disappointed with the present — their company without your service.
 When they compare the two, they’re more likely to see your service as the key to getting to the future they’ve imagined.

 Language that is future-looking could include follow-up emails with reminders of “increased market share”, “more efficient workflows”, “better brand recognition”, or other “success” metrics.
 And continue to remind them that their competitors are using similar services.
 They should be asking themselves: “Will saying no make it harder to compete?”